3C277.1 e-MERLIN workshop: Part 2 - Imaging

 interactive=True)

-Let's put the model we derived into the visibilities.
-To encode the frequency dependence of the source we need to include both terms of the model (i.e. the tt0 and tt1 models).
+Let's incorporate the model we derived into the visibilities.
+To account for the frequency dependence of the source, we need to include both components of the model (i.e., the tt0 and tt1 models).

 ft(vis='1252+5634.ms',